simpledotorg/deployment/standalone/README.md

 make deploy hosts=icmr/playground
 ```
 This deploys simple-server/master on hosts.

+### Running capistrano commands

+You can run cap commands on the servers from the `simple-server` repository.
+- Add a new stage (`config/deploy/<country_name>/<environment>`) with the `webserver` and `sidekiq` addresses as in the inventory file.
+- Add the appropriate roles to the servers.
+Make sure these host addresses are always in sync with the `deployment` repository.

+Note: We run deployments through ansistrano.
+Running a `cap deploy` is not recommended and breaks currently.

 ### Updating ssh keys
 Add keys to `ansible/roles/ssh/` under the appropriate environment.